oscar-99/ml-tweezers/README.md

 ### The Datasets

 The following plots were generated to show the distribution of the largest dataset generated, with 30000 points distributed over a 40x40 grid.
-The points

 | ![Point Distribution 1](Figures/PointDistributionTraining.png) |
 |:--:|
 | *Plot of Training Set 40 by 40 Grid* |